Running an Industrial Site

 Making changes to your site

-Where a site is protected as a scheduled monument, permission must first be obtained from the Secretary of State for Culture, Media and Sport for any work that affects that monument.
+Where a site is protected as a scheduled monument, permission must first be obtained from the Secretary of State for Digital, Culture, Media and Sport for any work that affects that monument.
 Further advice on what it means when a monument is scheduled and guidance on how to manage your monument can be obtained from Historic England.

 For those sites that contain listed buildings, any alterations or extensions that affect its character as a building of special interest will require Listed Building Consent from your local authority.
 We strongly recommend that you consult your local authority conservation officer at an early stage in the process to discuss any proposed changes and to gain a better understanding of what the listing status will mean for you.